API Development with nfltr + Postman

 Workflow: OAuth Callback Testing

-nfltr http 3000 --name oauth-dev
+nfltr http 3000 --name oauth-dev --share

-Callback URL: https://nfltr.xyz/browse/oauth-dev/oauth/google/callback
+Callback URL: https://swift-bay.nfltr.xyz/oauth/google/callback

-Now the full OAuth flow works end-to-end from Postman:
+The full OAuth flow works end-to-end:

 - Postman →

-GET {{baseUrl}}/login→ redirects to Google - Google → authenticates → redirects to
+GET {{baseUrl}}/login→ redirects to Google - Google → authenticates → redirects to your share URL callback

-https://nfltr.xyz/browse/oauth-dev/oauth/google/callback - nfltr → tunnels callback to
+- nfltr → tunnels callback to

 localhost:3000/oauth/google/callback - Your API → exchanges code for token → responds